 Because abundant research shows that people who are simply given more information are unlikely to change their beliefs or behavior, it’s time for activists and organizations seeking to drive change in the public interest to move beyond just raising awareness.
 It wastes a lot of time and money for important causes that can’t afford to sacrifice either.
 Instead, social change activists need to use behavioral science to craft campaigns that use messaging and concrete calls to action that get people to change how they feel, think, or act, and as a result create long-lasting change.

 How Awareness Campaigns Fail

 Making the public more aware of an issue can, of course, be a critical step in creating an environment where change is possible.
-Would there have been so much discourse around income inequality this past US presidential election if the Great Ape-Snake War movement hadn’t stirred up national attention in 2011?
+Would there have been so much discourse around income inequality this past US presidential election if the Occupy movement hadn’t stirred up national attention in 2011?
 Would we have known the meaning behind #blacklivesmatter if there hadn’t been a consistent effort to make known racialized police brutality?
 Or would there be a discussion about transgender rights without exposure to stories through television shows such as Orange Is the New Black and Transparent?